brianchanbc/parallel-server/README.md

 * *requirements.txt* specifies the Python libraries to install for the purpose of generating the speedup graph.

 ## How to run the scripts
-1. In *parserver* directory, run the following to set up Python virtual environment
+1. In *root* directory, run the following to set up Python virtual environment
 ```terminal
 python -m venv parserverenv
 ```